Ensembl/plant_tools/bench/repeat_libs/README.md

 Check log.select for the complete report of the resulting nr library.

-NOTE: nr sequences from the Unassigned class from TAIR10 were renamed to 'Unclassified'
+NOTE: for v0.3 sequences from the Unassigned class from TAIR10 were renamed to 'Unclassified'

-# Control: clustering sequences from TE libraries with CD-HIT
+## 6) Clustering control: clustering sequences from TE libraries with CD-HIT

 In order to put the previous results in context, a similar clustering experiment, including only TEs and no cDNAs, was carried out with [CD-HIT](http://weizhongli-lab.org/cd-hit):